 He stood at the end of the bed now, pacing back and forth.

-“You’re psycho and you just almost did kill me.
-You need to leave.”
+“You’re crazy and you just almost did kill me and since you didn’t…you need to leave.”
 I stated sternly in a low tone while pointing at the door.

 “You’re a doctor, you know good and well the point you were about to lose consciousness and die.
 Low and behold…you’re still here.”